mattermost/docs/source/configure/plugins-configuration-settings.rst

 | This feature's ``config.json`` setting is ``"SignaturePublicKeyFiles": {}`` with string array input consisting of contents that are relative or absolute paths to signature files.              |
 +-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-.. config:setting:: plugins-zoomchimeraoauthproxyurl
+.. config:setting:: plugins-chimeraoauthproxyurl
-  :displayname: Chimera OAuth proxy URL (Plugins - Zoom)
+  :displayname: Chimera OAuth proxy URL (Plugins)
   :systemconsole: N/A
   :configjson: ChimeraOAuthProxyUrl
   :environment: N/A